Skip to main content

 Use descriptive link text

 Link text should give readers an idea of where they will go when they engage a link.
 Some read-aloud and screen reader tools allow users to list all the links in one place.
-This means some users are getting links out of context.
+This means some users are getting links without the surrounding text - it is very important that link text makes sense on their own.

 Examples of uninformative and informative text for links